The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 30 miles southwest of the state capital.

 At the same time, guests are able to spoil themselves at the spa, and relax amid the sort of hospitality the south is known for throughout the world.

-Historic Banning Mills is 25 kilometres northwest of Newnan.
+Historic Banning Mills is 10 miles northwest of Newnan.

 14. Delta Flight Museum